rombrew/phobia/doc/TroubleShooting.md

 some unknown reason.
 Maybe speed is too low or spinup was failed at all.

 `PM_ERROR_NO_SYNC_FAULT` - Position estimate discrepancy is out of range.
-This erorr code can only come from bench model.
+This erorr code can only come from workbench model.

 `PM_ERROR_KNOB_SIGNAL_FAULT` - Knob input signal was lost or corrupted.
 Check the reliability and noise immunity of wiring.